corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

     - To bookmark a post, click … below the post & send it via direct message to @bookmark.cool (Private Bookmarks)
     - The post will appear in the feed a minute later.
 Nobody else can see your bookmarks
     - To remove a bookmark, send it via DM to @bookmark.cool with `/delete` in the DM

+Came accross this today when searching 'bookmarks' to see if I could post about this page to let people known.

+It should alleviate people's concerns about not publicly sharing things with 'PushPin' method.
+Although it has limitations to be account specific and not searchable.
+If you have more than one account been able to search for '📌 keyswords' makes it possible to search accross accounts.
+See screen shot above.